aimlfun/MiniCA/README.md

 - `dave@mysite.io.p12` : PKCS#12 archive for the client certificate, with the password `letmein` (use the `--p12-password` option to change)
 - `dave@mysite.io.fullchain.key`, `dave@mysite.io.fullchain.crt` : full chain

-You create a server certificate for your web-server (e.g. `www.mysite.io`) as well, as follows:
+You create a server certificate for your web server (e.g. `www.mysite.io`) as well, as follows:
 ```bash
 MiniCA.exe --domains www.mysite.io,127.0.0.1
 ```